BloomTech-Labs/djhelper-ios/README.md

 [UX Design files](https://www.figma.com/file/bPLYBTlfbbrfz9TnXYkRGA/DJ-Helper-Notes?node-id=40%3A225)

-🚫 One to two paragraph statement about your product and what it does.

 DJ Helper is a tool used for planning the music playlist at an event.
 Whether it's a gettogether with a few friends, a party with many guests, or a large gathering such as a wedding, DJ Helper makes the music selection a fun and social process for all involved.